muszbek/schoolhub/spec.md

 secure invitation token somehow? sort questions by follows? and by creation time? delete users with references - forbid? delete all references? ask?

+#After 2nd review with Antrea:

+be ready by august to at least give here a local test server also measure it

+style: wide, links separated, big letters pictures and icons for courses description and index

+links confusing: go back is confusing where it goes privileges confusing where it redirects to (it should stay on the page) difference between questions and posts ambiguous, question tags not evident questions filtering not responsive, html reloading - liveview maybe? what you follow not evident, what does follow mean? hover mouse explanations maybe?
+bug: new self grade crashes